platomav/MEAnalyzer/README.md

 3. Use pip to install pyinstaller module
 4. Open a command prompt and execute:

-> pyinstaller --clean --noconfirm --noupx --onefile --log-level=WARN --name MEA MEA.py
+> pyinstaller --noupx --onefile MEA.py

 At dist folder you should find the final MEA executable